 BEST LONDON MUSEUM RESTAURANTS FOR DINNER

-Not all museum restaurants shut their doors at going home time, some of them are open for fine dining well into the evening.
+Not all London museum cafés shut their doors at going home time, some of them are open for fine dining well into the evening.
 You can eat late at the Wellcome Collection, the National Portrait Gallery, Tate Modern and the Wallace Collection as well but these two are my favourite London museum restaurants for dinner.

 Just south of the Thames, opposite Westminster, you can find the Garden Museum in an old church, the café that comes with it is all glass and steel, all the better to see beautiful ancient building it nestles into.
 So good is the seasonal menu at the Garden Museum cafe that it has won awards, it is open as usual during the day but remains open for dinner during the week.